JohnnyFan0875/notebook/data-science/statistics/hypothesis-testing/odds-ratio.md

 | **Exposed**   | a                  | b                    |
 | **Unexposed** | c                  | d                    |

-- a = number of cases with exposure
-- b = number of controls with exposure
-- c = number of cases without exposure
-- d = number of controls without exposure

 $$
 \text{Odds ratio (OR)} = \frac{a/c}{b/d} = \frac{ad}{bc}
 $$